What deploying to 20% of banks and credit unions means to us

 2. Every solution needs to do more with less $ (or at least the same).

-As an industry, financial services organizations are generally more risk averse than most.
+As an industry, financial services organizations are generally more risk-averse than most.
 And rightfully so – the data they are handling is arguably the most sensitive data that businesses and individuals own.
 The trust that banks and credit unions maintain with their customers is existential to the business and if broken, can have disastrous consequences to all stakeholders.

 With these facts as the backdrop, our recent announcement of having deployed the Trustgrid platform to 20% of U.S. community banks and credit unions was particularly special to us.